 - Vaman (induce vomiting) and Lekhana (reduce fatty tissue and support weight loss)

 Medicinal uses of Randia dumetorum

-In Ayurveda, various parts of Randia dumetorum or Madan phala/Mainphal are used to pacify vitiated pitta and kapha/mucous, and to treat cough, skin diseases, ulcers, asthma, flatulence, colic.
+In Ayurveda, various parts of Randia dumetorum or Madan phala/Mainphal are used to pacify vitiated Pitta and kapha/mucous, and to treat cough, skin diseases, ulcers, asthma, flatulence, colic.
 The fruit is especially used as a medicine for emesis therapy (treating by inducing vomiting).
-The fruit of plant has anti-inflammatory/ inflammation reducing, emetic/inducing vomiting and abortifacient/abortion causing properties.
+The fruit of the plant has anti-inflammatory/ inflammation reducing, emetic/inducing vomiting and abortifacient/abortion causing properties.
 The tree bark is applied externally to relieve pain of bruises and rheumatism.

 Some diseases occur due to vitiation of vata and kapha.
 For treating such ailments, take 2-3 mainphal.
 Remove outer skin.
 Crush them and soak in half cup water at night.
 Next morning, mash the fruit and filter the water.
 Drink this to induce vomiting.

 The traditional remedy is to mix dried powder of Mainphal, Arka mula bark, and Mulheti in equal amount.
 Taking 2 grams of this powder gives relief in asthma.

 - In hot water, add Mainphal seed powder, Sendha namak (each 6 g) and Pippali churna (1 g).
 Drink this to induce vomiting to get relief from excessive Pitta and kapha.